012 – Russian demonstrative pronouns

 This (It) is a book. – Э́то – кни́га.

-Notice that in the last example, as we learned in the previous lesson, the Russian equivalent of the verb “to be” is omitted and replaced with a hyphen.
+Notice that in the last example, the Russian equivalent of the verb “to be” is omitted and replaced with a hyphen.

 Listen to the audio and repeat all the words and phrases of today’s lesson.